donyariesta/react-form/README.md

-# react-form
+# react-form-data-handler
-Simplify your work at handling the form especially its data. no more headache for handling the state.
+Simplify your work at handling the form-data. no more headache for managing the state.

 ## Usage